Your Offer of Study

 If you are still waiting for your NCEA results, or in some other circumstances, you will receive a Conditional Offer of Study.
 A Conditional Offer will tell you what results you need to achieve or other information you need to supply.

 Waiting on an Offer of Study

 In most cases, you can accept your Offer of Study online by following the instructions in the email we sent you.
 You may be asked to finalise your programme in person.
 Your Offer of Study will tell you where to go or who to see.

-When you accept an Offer of Study, you are accepting a place in the courses or programmes offered to you, and agreeing to abide by the statutes and policies of Victoria University of Wellington.
+When you accept an Offer of Study, you are accepting a place in the courses or programmes offered to you and agreeing to abide by the statutes and policies of the University.
 You become liable for payment of fees by the due date.

 Waiting on NCEA results